-Nele NoeICET Admin
+Ms.Nele NoeICET Admin

-Nele Noe is an international education consultant with 23 years of experience in the field of ELT and educational leadership.
+Nele Noe is an international education consultant with 25 years of experience in the field of teacher training, educational reform and school improvement projects.
 She holds a Master’s in International Educational Leadership and Policy from the US and a Master’s in Teaching English as a Foreign Language from the UK and is a University of Cambridge teacher trainer and master trainer.
-Originally from Belgium, she has worked in over 20 countries with students and educators from more than 50 countries.
-Her areas of expertise are teacher and educational leadership training, and curriculum and materials development.
-She is passionate about sharing best practice with teachers and has developed and delivered customized training, coaching and mentoring programmes for early childhood, primary and secondary teachers in the Middle East, Asia, Europe, North America and South America.
-As a curriculum and materials development specialist, she has created primary and secondary ELT materials including online ELT materials for the Ministry of Education in Peru and EDRAAK, primary materials for Cambridge University Press and the Abu Dhabi Educational Authority and reading and literacy materials for schools in the Gulf region.
-Because she resided in the Gulf region for 8 years and has studied basic Arab language, she understands the challenges in learning to read and write English for Arabic first language learners.
+Originally from Belgium, she has worked in over 20 countries with educators from more than 50 countries.
+Her areas of expertise are a teacher and educational leadership training and curriculum and materials development.
+She is passionate about sharing best practices with educators and has developed and delivered customized training, coaching and mentoring programs for early childhood, primary and secondary teachers in the Middle East, Asia, Europe, North America and South America.
+She understands the challenges of the 21st century and the new post-pandemic reality and has delivered custom hybrid training solutions on various platforms globally to support educators as she believes they are the drivers for quality education.
+She is able to provide unique tailored CPD (Continuing Professional Development) solutions as she knows how to navigate diverse cultural realities.

 Category / پۆلێن / الفئة :

 Teacher Professional Development / گەشەسەندنی پیشەیی مامۆستا/ التطوير المهني للمعلم

 21st Century Skills / تواناكانی سەدەی 21 / مهارات القرن الحادي والعشرين

 Seminar Title / ناونیشانی بابەت / عنوان الندوة